Geography

 Human Geography

-I recently completed my PhD in Human Geography at the University of Exeter, where my ESRC-SWDTP funded research explored the socio-cultural relationships between outdoor swimming and environmental health at Windermere.
-My PhD supervisors were Prof Stewart Barr, Prof John Wylie, Dr Jennifer Lea, and Prof Jo Little, and I am part of the Geographies of Health and Wellbeing (GHWRG) Research Group.
+He completed his PhD in Human Geography at the University of Exeter in 2025, where his ESRC-SWDTP funded research explored the socio-cultural relationships between outdoor swimming and environmental health at Windermere.
+His PhD supervisors were Prof Stewart Barr, Prof John Wylie, Dr Jennifer Lea, and Prof Jo Little - and his PhD thesis was examined by Dr Sarah Bell and Dr Kate Moles.

-My research advances work in health geographies and multidisciplinary studies of outdoor swimming and blue spaces, while fostering broader public engagement among existing and emerging communities connected to Windermere.
+Taylor's research advances work in health geographies and multidisciplinary studies of outdoor swimming and blue spaces, while fostering broader public engagement among existing and emerging communities connected to Windermere.
 For more information about the project, please visit www.swimdermere.com